itsananderson/itsananderson.github.io/source/_posts/2014-04-08-a-lesson-in-debugging-verify-your-tools.markdown

 This is a cautionary tale

 Yesterday I wasted a day of dev time.
-Worse than that, I was pairing with [two](http://www.davidruttka.com/) [co-workers](http://msarchet.com/) most of the day, so in the end we wasted about 2.5 days of dev time.
+Worse than that, I was pairing with [two](http://www.davidruttka.com/) of my [co-workers](http://msarchet.com/) most of the day, so in the end we wasted about 2.5 days of dev time.

 We spent the day debugging an "off by one (and sometimes two)" error.